 Buying a mailing list can be fraught with pitfalls.
 There’s always the risk of buying an out-of-date list; in the worst case scenario you could find you are breaking data protection laws.
 John Keating from Databroker has eight valuable pieces of advice to help you source the right mailing list

 1. Don't delegate your data purchasing

 I receive many enquiries from receptionists, apprentices or others who are not qualified to source marketing contact data, and who don’t understand the legal implications of getting it wrong.
 At the very least, the person sourcing a mailing list for your business should have an in-depth understanding of your marketing campaign objectives and target audiences.

 In our experience, delegation of data purchasing usually ends up with decisions being made on price only.
 If you want to go down this route, you can just buy a cheap list from a dodgy seller, and throw the budget (and potentially your good reputation) down the drain.

 Even the business owner may not have much expertise in the nuances of marketing data.
 The safest route is to get expert impartial advice before you speak to data sales reps.

 2. Don't believe the sales hype

 All data list owners will tell you that their data is the best and that it is unique in the marketplace.
-The truth is it is all just hot air.
-When you speak to a mailing list company, you don't speak to the data experts, you speak to a sales person paid to tell you good things about their data.
+The truth is, that is all just hot air.
+When you speak to a mailing list company, you don't speak to the data experts - you speak to a salesperson paid to tell you good things about their data.

 So take what the salesperson says with a pinch of salt, and ask the right questions so you can compare the different lists that are available.

 3. Don't ask the wrong questions

 “How good is your data?”
 You might think this is a good question, and certainly it's one many people ask, but exactly what answer are you expecting back?

 I guarantee that all responders will give you a pre-prepared spiel that leaves you with no tangible information about choosing a suitable list.